 So how can compliance programs put this insight to use?

-- More tests, more often: Create and deploy regular compliance quizzes, maybe 3-5 questions each.
-Ideally, make these a form of active practice—pose a scenario, ask learners what’s wrong in the situation and what they should do.
+- More tests, more often: Create and deploy regular compliance quizzes, maybe three to five questions each.
+Ideally, make these a form of active practice — pose a scenario, ask learners what’s wrong in the situation and what they should do.
 Then give feedback that reinforces correct choices and explains inaccurate ones.
 If you vary the scenarios over time, you’ll embed the learning concepts far more deeply than “one and done” training can offer, even when it includes a test at the end.
 And if you cover several different topics in one quiz, you’ll leverage the phenomenon of interleaving (or “mixed up practice”), which we’ll cover in the next blog post.

 - Train by testing: Let’s say you have to train on bribery each year, but you don’t have the time or the budget to launch a new course.
 Instead of just sending out last year’s course (which the Make it Stick authors would call “repetition”), consider developing a new test that covers the same material, with feedback on any questions that learners get wrong.
 Still want the audit trail of annual training?
 Send out the test first and the course second.
 You’ll get the learning benefit of delayed retrieval, and the test will help you trigger the phenomenon of priming, which we’ll cover in a future blog post.